destink/Final-Project/README.md

 - Product development

 ### A description of the data (20 points)
-The dataset we will be analyzing has infromation from over 8,000 video games across various gaming platforms and consoles.
-The data provides information on each of the games year of release, genre, publisher, and game player maturity rating.
+The dataset we will be analyzing has infromation from over 8,000 different types of video games.
+The data provides categorical information on each of the games:
+- year of release
+- genre
+- publisher
+- maturity rating

 The dataset also breaks down each games success informtion:
 - sales by global regions (North Am, Europe, Japan)
 - global sales
 - critic score